desticle/cse15l-lab-reports/LabReport1.md

 Output: Sets prompt to `[user@sahara ~]$`

-Working directory: The working directory was the entire workspace.
+Working directory: The working directory is the `home`.

-Explanation: The output set the prompt to the default.
-With no arguments, the working directory defaults to the entire workspace.
+Explanation: With no arguments, the working directory defaults to `home`.

 > *Directory as an argument*